A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Factuality, subjectivity and bias

 \subsection{Tools and services}

 The in-depth analysis of the research papers covered by this survey revealed several publicly available tools and services used by the NLP methods aimed at bias and factuality analysis.

-\textit{Media Bias/Fact Check (MBFC)} website\footnote{\url{https://mediabiasfactcheck.com/}} is a widely used service for media factuality and bias detection.
-It provides systematic human-centered annotations, spanning over 8 years, regarding the factuality and bias of over 2,000 news websites.
-The annotators affiliated with International Fact-Checking Network (IFCN) conclude factuality in terms of a score between 0 and 10, which is in turn mapped into a 6-level scale, indicating a "very low", "low", "mixed", "mostly factual", "high" and "very high" rankings.
+\textit{Media Bias/Fact Check (MBFC)} website\footnote{\url{https://mediabiasfactcheck.com/}} is a widely used service for media factuality (combining factual accuracy with other factors) and bias detection.
+It provides systematic human-centered annotations, spanning over 8 years and covering over 2,000 news websites.
+The annotators affiliated with International Fact-Checking Network (IFCN) assess factuality based on 4 factors: failed fact checks, sourcing, transparency, and one-sidedness/omission, each rated on a scale of 0 to 10.
+The final factuality score (also on a scale of 0 to 10) is a weighted average of these factors.
+This score is further mapped into a 6-level scale, indicating a ``very low'', ``low'', ``mixed'', ``mostly factual'', ``high'' and ``very high'' rankings.
 To detect bias, the annotators perform an aggregation of 4 factors: biased wording, factual sourcing, story choice leaning (e.g., pro-liberal or pro-conservative), and political affiliation.
 Each of these categories is rated by experts on a scale of 0 to 10, from least to most biased.
 The final score is then calculated as a sum of the four respective scores and is mapped to the categories indicating a range of categories between extreme and moderate left and right bias and unbiased/centered reporting.
-The original goal of the service was to educate the public on media factuality bias and deceptive news practices.
+The original goal of the service was to educate the public on media factuality and bias and on deceptive news practices.
 In addition, the API makes the tool highly useful for NLP classification tasks~\cite{baly-etal-2018-predicting, baly-etal-2020-detect, 10.1007/978-3-031-42448-9_20, aires2020information, sales2021assessing, kangur2024checks}.